 Since 1963, the relatively quiet Islamabad city has been serving as the capital city of Pakistan.
 Islamabad is mainly an administrative city and the major buildings here are offices of the Federal Government, the Parliament and the prime minister and president of Pakistan officially resides in this city.
 Currently, despite the common problems in the country, the city has been experiencing a notable growth rate and an increase in population which presently stands at about 1.15 million people.

 The city has slowly transformed to become a business and financial center in the country considering that it is the base for the government and Musharraf wealth.
-In addition, Islamabad is now livelier than ever before with most hotels and restaurants operating till morning.
+Also, Islamabad is now livelier than ever before with most hotels and restaurants operating till morning.
 Nightlife has been fueled by the opening of international food chains and shopping areas.

-Another set of attractions in Islamabad is made of mosques, monuments and shrines.
+Another set of attractions in Islamabad is made of mosques, monuments, and shrines.
 A huge mosque in Islamabad known as Faisal Masjid serves as the city’s landmark.
-Others include the National Monument, Imam Bari Shrine and Golra Shariff.
-Other attractions of interest include the Islamabad zoo, Blue Area, Saidpur village and the small park known as Chattar bagh.
+Others include the National Monument, Imam Bari Shrine, and Golra Shariff.
+Other attractions of interest include the Islamabad zoo, Blue Area, Saidpur village, and the small park known as Chattar bagh.

-Of late, cycling has become a rather popular activity in Islamabad thanks to the peacefulness of the city, scenic surroundings and suitable weather.
-Visitors can also go karting at Lake View Park and the Islamabad Gun Club offers shooting classes.
+Of late, cycling has become a rather popular activity in Islamabad thanks to the peacefulness of the city, scenic surroundings, and suitable weather.
+Visitors can also go-karting at Lake View Park and the Islamabad Gun Club offers shooting classes.
 There are two great golfing courses in Islamabad and Rawal Lake offers a great fishing opportunity to interested visitors.
-While there is night life in Islamabad, finding it could be a little hard just like other Islamic cities.
+While there is nightlife in Islamabad, finding it could be a little hard just like other Islamic cities.